Conroy brings rural perspective to B.C.'s bottom line, may expand speculation tax

-VICTORIA — Katrine Conroy says she asked to keep her old job as British Columbia’s forests minister, but Premier David Eby had other ideas and now she’s in charge of managing the province’s purse strings.
+VICTORIA — Katrine Conroy says she asked to keep her old job as British Columbia’s forests minister because there was unfinished business, but Premier David Eby had other plans and put her in charge of managing the province’s finances.

-The veteran New Democrat, who was first elected in 2005, says she was surprised and honoured to be appointed finance minister in Eby’s new cabinet, which the premier says is a blend of experienced politicians with energetic newcomers to focus on big issues facing the province.
+The veteran New Democrat, who was first elected in 2005, said she was surprised she was appointed finance minister in Eby’s new cabinet.

 Conroy inherits a budget with a projected surplus of $5.7 billion this year, but the good times are not expected to last, with private and government forecasters saying B.C.’s economic growth will dip to less than one per cent next year.

+The new finance minister will bring a rural perspective to her portfolio, in contrast to the urban-centred views of Eby and other cabinet ministers from larger communities, the premier said on Wednesday.

+He noted Conroy lives on a ranch and has been known to participate in family hunting trips.

-In an interview today, Conroy says she and her cabinet colleagues will deliberate on how best to address the surplus and the challenges ahead.
+Conroy said she and her cabinet colleagues will deliberate on how best to address the surplus and the challenges ahead.

+“I’m a very collaborative person and I’m going to ensure we’re going to carry on doing the things we need to do,” Conroy said.
+“People want us to ensure we’re carrying on doing that work around making sure we’ve got housing for British Columbians and that things are affordable.”

+Eby’s mandate letter for Conroy sets out several priorities, including possibly strengthening the Speculation and Vacancy Tax, working to deliver the renters’ rebate to help bring down costs for renters and providing cost-of-living supports to people in response to global inflation and economic uncertainty.

 This report by The Canadian Press was first published Dec.
 8, 2022.